NVIDIA GeForce GTX TITAN X vs AMD Radeon Vega Frontier Edition

 Video outputs and ports

 Types and number of video connectors present on GeForce GTX TITAN X and Radeon Vega Frontier Edition.
+As a rule, this section is relevant only for desktop reference video cards, since for notebook ones the availability of certain video outputs depends on the laptop model.

 1x DVI, 1x HDMI, 3x DisplayPort